Kuldeep-022/skill-swap-platform/README.md

-# StackIt
+# Skill Swap Platform
-A Minimal Q&amp;A Forum Platform
+A mini application that enables users to list their skills and request others in return.

 Name: Kuldeep Singh Shekhawat
 <br>